harness/terraform-provider-harness/README.md

 - Website: [harness.io](https://harness.io)

-The Terraform Harness provider is the official plugin that allows you to manage Harness CD resources.
+The Terraform provider for Harness is a plugin that allows you to manage resources in Harness CD.

 ## Disclaimer